David-Vandensteen/remote-midi/README.md

 The master computer also listens for MIDI messages from connected MIDI in device and sends them to the slave computer.

-SLAVE COMPUTER
-  -> send a midi message over TCP to master computer host
-  -> listen midi message from master computer

-MASTER COMPUTER receive the message
-  -> forward the midi message to midi out device connected on master computer
-  -> listen a midi in device and transmit messages to slave computer

 Server \ Master side :
 ```javascript
 import { rMidiServer } from '#src/remote-midi';